ironArray/Caterva2/README-DEVELOPERS.md

 env CATERVA2_USE_EXTERNAL=1 python -m pytest -s
 ```

-For stopping the daemons, you will have to kill the `tests.services` process.
+For stopping the daemons, you will have to kill the `caterva2.tests.services` process.
 If you started them manually, you will have to kill them manually too (sorry!).

 ## Build wheels